Ikena Forensic. What happened, clarified.

 See what Ikena Forensic's super-resolution filter does to noise in this video.
 (Skip to 2 minutes, 8 seconds)

-Ikena Forensic’s stabilization algorithm leverages "MotionDSP’s accurate multi-frame motion estimation from up to 31 video frames to robustly stabilize video, even from high-jitter sitations such as vehicle-mounted or UAS/drone video cameras.
+Ikena Forensic’s stabilization algorithm leverages "MotionDSP’s accurate multi-frame motion estimation from up to 51 video frames to robustly stabilize video from hand-held, vehicle-mounted aerial cameras.

 Blurring occurs due to the low-pass nature of a video camera's optical system and compression.
 Rudimentary sharpening tools sharpen edges but increase noise.
 Ikena Forensic’s sophisticated deblurring filter (bilateral total variation) sharpens images and preserves detail without increasing noise.